appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 * Click **Test** to verify that Appsmith can connect to your database using the details you provided.
 * Rename and save your datasource.

+It's important to note that the configuration of the datasource aren't be updated/saved unless the "save" button is clicked.
 Once your datasource has been added successfully, a success pop-up appears at the top.

 ### Mock database